jagcha/scanme/README.md

 # scanme

-Show how I implement a sliding window to detect changes in activity and rumination.
+Implement a sliding window to detect changes in activity and rumination.

 ## Background